borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 -- The following text (small eBook) will discuss money systems of the past, existing ones in present, but also discover future perspective and possibilities.
 In a futuristic context, first word to mention is [**Bitcoin**](https://bitcoin.org/en/){:target="_blank"}, or short **BTC (₿)**.
 To explain it, there is a phrase saying: *"It's an Answer, and let's see now what the Question is"*.
 For better understanding we need first to grasp the history of money and current monetary systems.<br>
 -- Discussion is lengthy as is the nature of topic, so it's divided into segments for easier comprehension.
 Do not be discouraged if material seems foreign.
 Most people, depending on level of familiarity with the subject, will need to read it several times, since it is abundant with various information.
 Also, best to spread it across multiple days and sleep over it, after which many questions will pop up.
 Regarding these questions you have friends and forums to talk / chat with, as well as blogs, articles to read and YT channels / podcasts for listening.
 You can also leave a comment or question at the bottom.
 And the more you know the more you want to find out, so-called: *Falling 'Down the (Bitcoin) Rabbit Hole'* (metaphor for adventure into the unknown from *Alice in Wonderland*).
 It will make you think but simultaneously broaden your horizons.<br>
--- What's important is to get the idea and fundamentals, and how to approach it.
+-- What's important is to get the idea and fundamentals, and how to engage with it.
 Not everybody needs to know all technical details in order to use it.
 But for those who want to know it deeply some estimate is that minimum [100 Hours of Study](https://crypto-telegraphs.com/2022/06/22/100-hours-of-study-needed-to-understand-how-bitcoin-works/){:target="_blank"} ([100 h. learning](https://hannahdo.medium.com/a-summary-from-my-100-hours-of-learning-about-bitcoin-9d6da7b8feea){:target="_blank"}) is needed to dive into this thing.
 One comedian even said:<br>
 *"It's everything you don't understand about money combined with everything you don't understand about computers".*<br>
 But as you start to learn it, subsequently you will gain knowledge about economics, computer science, math, philosophy, politics, history, and even physics.<br>
 PS<br>